Thank you for visiting Rosie On The House, the online home to Arizona's longest running weekend radio broadcast!

 Mulga

-Mulga is a beautiful evergreen that is heat and full-sun loving!
+Mulga is a beautiful evergreen that is heat and full sun loving!
 It is hardy against our alkaline soils, and the watering required is minimal!
-It can grow to 30 feet, and requires occasional pruning.
+It requires occasional pruning but is relatively maintenance-free.
 In the spring, the tree will develop rod shaped yellow flowers and then fruit in a flat, brown/green pod (inedible).
+With low litter and no thorns, it is a great tree for patios or poolside.

 Texas Ebony

-Often mistaken as a small feature, Texas Ebony is an evergreen tree that is slow growing but can eventually get up to 40 ft, and can spread its canopy quite wide.
-If you have the room this is an excellent shade tree option, but be sure to plant it far enough away from the home to account for the entire canopy.
-Any closer, you could experience issues with the roots encroaching your foundation and/or penetrating your plumbing.
+Texas Ebony is native to the Chihuahuan Desert and is an excellent shade tree option.
 The pruning required is more crown raising, as the tree will grow to the ground if you let it.
-The tree has beautiful cream colored flowers in early summer, but can flower through the monsoon.
-The fruit pods are visible and continual and not attractive, but they are the only bad part of this tree!
+The tree has handsome dark green foliage and beautiful cream-colored flowers in early summer but can flower through the monsoon.
+The fruit pods are visible and continual and not attractive.
 Be sure to get some gloves to work with this tree, as the spines can draw blood.
+The dense, thorny branches make it a favorite for birds seeking shelter and protection.

 Cascalote

-The Cascalote tree is mostly evergreen, but it may go deciduous in early spring.
-It grows to roughly 20 ft up and out.
-It is a little more difficult tree to keep pruned and will become a multi-trunk tree.
-The large yellow flowers will make an appearance, usually around the fall, and they do have a pod that will go from yellow/green to reddish/brown.
-Very tolerant to heat and sun and needs infrequent, but deep watering.
-It can attract hummingbirds, but often blooms too late in the year.
+The Cascalote tree is mostly evergreen, but it may go deciduous in early spring for a short period of time.
+It is a little more difficult to keep pruned and will become a multi-trunk tree.
+The large yellow flowers will make an appearance, usually around late fall, and they do have an attractive pod that will go from yellow/green to reddish/brown.
+It is very tolerant to heat and sun and needs infrequent, but deep watering.
+It can attract hummingbirds and other pollinators.
 This tree does have thorns, so it may not be a great option for shading walk ways or providing climbing for children.
+However, a cultivar called ‘Smoothie’ is thorn-free and available at nurseries.

 Mexican Bird of Paradise

-This is a wonderful large accent shrub that shows brightest in early summer when most other Phoenix plants are fading.
-Its colors attract hummingbirds and unfortunately, white flies.
-It’s flowers will occasionally reseed and spread root suckers, but it is far from an invasive species.
-It will grow to approximately 10 feet tall and is tolerant to our sun and heat, but does need a bit more water than most of the other ones we listed here.
+This is a wonderful large accent shrub/small tree that shows brightness in early summer with bright yellow flowers when most other Phoenix plants are fading.
+Its colors attract hummingbirds.
+Its flowers will occasionally reseed and spread root suckers, but it is far from an invasive species.
+It is tolerant to our sun and heat but does need a bit more water than most of the other ones we listed here.
 This is a beautiful addition to any yard!

 Whatever tree or shrub you choose, be sure to plan sufficient space, and spread your colors out to when they bloom and for how long so you can have color longer each year!